-Henden is some 500 acres of land in west Kent, just beneath Ide Hill and Toys Hill, southwest of the town of Sevenoaks.
+Henden Manor Estates is a farm of some 500 acres of land in west Kent, lying beneath Ide Hill and Toys Hill, southwest of the town of Sevenoaks.
 The land comprises 320 acres of good quality land which is used for forage, 62 acres of grazing and amenity land and 99 acres of woodland.
 In addition there are over three acres of water in two reservoirs, nine acres associated with the farm buildings and related infrastructure and seven acres associated with the Manor House.

-Typically of our total 320 acres of forage land we utilise 54% for grass, 30% for maize and16% for Winter Wheat.
-These numbers are gross and cited before consideration is taken for verges and other areas left under land management schemes and to help stimulate flor and fauna.
+These numbers are gross and cited before consideration is taken for verges and other areas left under land management schemes and to help stimulate flora and fauna..

 The land is clay, which presents its challenges.
 In the dry months, the earth can be like concrete.
 In the Winters, the land is soft and difficult to get around.
 Often it is impossible in the Winters to get tractors to run over the ground.
-This seriously hinders land management and, importantly, the spreading of livestock waste back onto the ground.
-This can cause problems and occasionally anxiety.
-It also adds to the cost of operations.
+This seriously hinders land management.

 Henden Manor itself is in the centre of the Estate, surrounded by an old moat and lying in seven acres of gardens and parkland.